-Liboiron’s projects stretch across the physical and social sciences.
+Liboiron’s projects stretch across the nautral and social sciences.
 The following are the main containers for multiple sub-projects:

 Civic Laboratory for Environmental Action Research (CLEAR)

-Critical Discard Studies is an emerging interdisciplinary sub-field that takes waste and wasting, broadly defined, as its topic of study.
-The field questions premises of what seems normal or given, and analyzes the wider role of society and culture, including social norms, economic systems, forms of labour, ideology, infrastructure and power in definitions of, attitudes toward, behaviors around, and materialities of waste, broadly defined.
-The Discard Studies Blog is designed as an online gathering place for scholars, activists, environmentalists, students, artists, planners, and others whose work touches on themes relevant to the study of waste and wasting.
+Critical Discard Studies is a relatively young interdisciplinary field that takes waste and wasting, broadly defined, as its topic of study.
+The field questions premises of what seems normal or given, and analyzes the wider role of society and culture, including social norms, economic systems, forms of labour, ideology, infrastructure and power in definitions of, attitudes toward, behaviours around, and materialities of waste, broadly defined.
+Liboiron’s new open-access book with co-author Josh Lepawsky, Discard Studies: Systems, Wasting, and Power, argues that social, political, and economic systems maintain power by discarding certain people, places, and things.